exhypotheses/exhypotheses.github.io/exhypotheses/risk/performance.md

 ### Of Model

-It has been noted in a number of research papers [ref. identifiers] that there are ...
+It has been noted in a number of research papers [ref. identifiers] ...

 <div id="container" style="height: 350px; width: 300px; margin: 0 auto"></div>